Legoshi

 Legoshi (レゴシ, Regoshi) is the protagonist of Paru Itagaki's manga series Beastars.
 In a world of modern, civilized, anthropomorphic animals with a cultural divide between carnivores and herbivores, Legoshi is a high school student and gray wolf working with his red deer classmate Louis on settling tensions in the club at school.
 Legoshi goes across the narrative dealing with the dilemma of a carnivore having a romantic relationship with a rabbit while also exploring a scent that made him nearly want to devour her.

-In the anime series adaptation of the manga, Legoshi was voiced by Chikahiro Kobayashi, adult version, and Mihajlo Bucevac, child version in Japanese and Jonah Scott in English.
+In the anime series adaptation of the manga, Legoshi was voiced by Chikahiro Kobayashi in Japanese and Jonah Scott in English.

 Legoshi has been a popular character in manga and anime.
 He was praised for the portrayal given in the narrative as a result of his coming-of-age arc conflicted with the series' setting, as well as his heroic characterization when searching for the murderer in the anime's second season.